salman-aly/salman-aly/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [https://salmanaly.netlify.app](https://salmanaly.netlify.app)
+- 👨‍💻 All of my projects are available at [Salman Ali Portfolio](https://salmanaly.netlify.app)

 - 💬 Ask me about **HTML, CSS, Bootstrap, JavaScript**